YellowJacketLinux/LFS/tlive-lfs.md

 software solutions for mounting `ext2` than for `ext4` or other modern GNU/Linux filesystems.

-Once your partition is properly created and formatted, go ahead and mount it at the `/opt/texlive` mount point.
+Once your partition has been properly created and formatted, go ahead and mount it at the `/opt/texlive` mount point.

 If TeXLive is on an external drive, you want the `/etc/fstab` to auto-mount it when detectected but not attempt to mount it when not present: